-The 2020 Ghost SLAMR 2.9 29er shown above offers that “trail bike” sweet spot of 130mm travel front and rear with Rockshox suspension fork and shock, a SRAM Eagle SX 1×12 speed group, and Shimano hydraulic disc brakes.
+The 2020 Ghost SLAMR 2.9 29er shown above offers that “trail bike” sweet spot of 130mm travel front and rear with Rockshox suspension fork and shock, an SRAM Eagle SX 1×12 speed group, and Shimano hydraulic disc brakes.
 Add in Maxxis Minion 2.5″ (front) and 2.4″ (rear) tires, a dropper seatpost, Ergon saddle, and an upgrade-worthy alloy frame with Boost axle spacing, and this bike is a great platform for hitting bigger trails.
 On sale for $1,869.69.

-For beginners, shorter riders or large kids, the REI Co-op DRT 3.1 full suspension mountain bike puts 26″+ wheels on the XS and Small sizes, then bumps to 27.5″+ wheels for Medium and up (limited frame sizes available as of this post going live).
-These smaller wheels make the bike more maneuverable, and usually have lower standover height.
+For beginners, shorter riders, or large kids, the REI Co-op DRT 3.1 full suspension mountain bike puts 26″+ wheels on the XS and Small sizes, then bumps to 27.5″+ wheels for Medium and up (limited frame sizes available as of this post going live).
+These smaller wheels make the bike more maneuverable and usually have lower standover height.
 But the “+” part of that means really fat 2.8″ WTB Ranger tires, which have a TON of grip and cushion, which is great for those still getting their feet wet offroad and need an extra boost of confidence!

-It the XS/Small bikes get 120mm front and rear travel, and the M/L/XL bikes get 130mm rear, 140mm front travel.
+The XS/Small bikes get 120mm front and rear travel, and the M/L/XL bikes get 130mm rear, 140mm front travel.
 All use Rockshox air suspension and have a Shimano 1×10 wide range drivetrain, and comes with a dropper seatpost and hydraulic disc brakes.
 On sale for $1,869.09.

-They have plenty of high end mountain bikes from Cannondale and Salsa, from XC to trail to fat bikes, on sale now, too.
+They have plenty of high-end mountain bikes from Cannondale and Salsa, from XC to trail to fat bikes, on sale now, too.

 REI Kids’ Mountain Bike Deals